 Chhop Achaar (pickle): It is dry ground form of pickle made from oily seeds such as, niger seed (Philinge), pumpkin seed and sesame seed along with salt, spices powder and sour agents such as lime juice.

-Rice and Dhido: Steamed rice and Dhido (prepared by cooking millet or buckwheat flour in boiling water) is the main staple dish, which are generally eaten with vegetable curry, meat curry, Daal (Lentil soup) or other soup and Achaar (pickle).
+Rice and Dhido: Steamed rice and Dhido (prepared by cooking millet or buckwheat flour in boiling water) is the main staple dish, which is generally eaten with vegetable curry, meat curry, Daal (Lentil soup) or other soup and Achaar (pickle).

 Tongba and Raksi: Tongba is alcoholic beverage prepared by fermenting millet, and served with pouring hot water over fermented grains in a special cylindrical vessel.
 Raksi is hard distilled version generally made from fermented millet.
 These beverages are served as a gesture of respect, and also a must-have drink in occasions and festivals.